 On “Hell House” and Descriptions

-The scariest moment for me was a scene where one of the characters – Barrett – was taunted by something in a steam room.
-We never learn what the something is, which may be why the scene continues to stick with me.
+The scariest moment was a scene where Barrett gets taunted by something in a steam room.
+We never learn what that something is, which may be why the scene continues to haunt me.

 I have much to learn.
 We can always do more with less.